 As a highly intelligent dog breed and a working dog, the Siberian Husky is easily bored, but having a job to do tends to keep them entertained.
 Their sharp nose, sturdy structure, endurance, and thick fur make them a good fit for search & rescue work in cold climates.
 During WWII, they served in the Army’s Arctic Search & Rescue Unit of the Air Transport Command.
 They also served in the famous Byrd Antarctic expeditions.

 4. They make great family dogs.

 Sibes are pack dogs, which means they love being part of a family.
 They get along well with other dogs and do well with children due to a strong maternal instinct.
 Early socialization will help your Siberian Husky fit right into the pack seamlessly.
 However, they have a very high prey drive, so they may not be able to resist chasing down other small animals.

-Siberian Huskies are happiest when they are active with their families and have a job to do.
+Because they are one of the most active dog breeds and as a working breed, Siberian Huskies are happiest when they are active with their families and have a job to do.
 They are a great fit for families that live an active lifestyle where they can be included.
 If you think this is the right dog breed for you, check out the available Siberian Husky puppies for sale!